 Have I Been Pwnd? – The Data Breach Go-To

 We’ve previously written about how you can use an email data breach for user verification, but it’s particularly useful when looking at whether an email address exists or not.
 In fact, you can even infer how mature the address is depending on which data breach it’s been found in.

 And Have I Been Pwned? is still the best site to quickly search for email addresses that appear in said data leaks (you can now also do the same with phone numbers).
 Best of all, it’s completely free.

 - $0 for manual checks.
 Using its API comes with a $3.5 monthly fee.

 - Find all the data breach information you need

 - Get an idea of how old an email address is (if it appears on older breaches)

 - Limited to phone and email checks.

-You may need to brush up on your Python to run PhoneInfoga, but you’ll be hard-pressed to find a better open-source tool for OSINT for phone numbers.
+You may need to be rather tech-savvy to use it, but you’ll be hard-pressed to find a better open-source tool for OSINT for phone number lookups.